Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 DSLR v Point and Shoot v Smartphone

-In the long-time quest to find the best travel camera comes the big debate of carrying a bulky DSLR or a small size Point and Shoot.
+In the long-time quest to find the best travel camera comes the considerable debate over whether to carry a bulky DSLR or a small point-and-shoot.

-Due to advances in smartphone technology, this debate can be extended a step further to include your iPhone or Android phone.
+Due to advances in smartphone technology, this debate can be extended to include your iPhone or Android phone.

-All three camera types have their benefits and drawbacks, so it's best to carefully examine each so you can decide on a travel camera that works best for you.
+All three camera types have their benefits and drawbacks, so it's best to carefully examine each to decide on a travel camera that works best for you.

 DSLR